WallarooLabs/wally/book/metrics/metrics-ui.md

 #### Running the Metrics UI

+NOTE: You might need to run with sudo depending on how you set up Docker.

 Once you have Docker setup, you can grab the Metrics UI image by running:

 ```